Medically reviewed by Kristin Hall, FNP

-If you suffer from erectile dysfunction, take heart in knowing that there are plenty of treatments available to you – all you have to do is step up and talk to your doctor about the options.
+If you suffer from erectile dysfunction, take heart in knowing that there are plenty of ED treatment options available to you – all you have to do is step up and talk to your healthcare provider about the options.
 Keep reading to learn more about treatments for erectile dysfunction.

 Many men balk at the word "therapy" but seeking help is nothing to be ashamed of.

 Going to a therapist doesn’t necessarily mean talking about your deepest, darkest secrets and listening to a professional tell you how to solve your problems.

 Rather, psychotherapy (or talk therapy) involves exploring the mental and emotional factors that contribute to your ED and learning to change those negative patterns of thought.